bubbletroubles/PowerStig/PowerSTIG-&-Desired-State-Configuration-for-Linux.md

     Use the embedded STIG data with default range values to apply the most recent STIG settings.
     In this example, the composite resource gets the highest Ubuntu 18.04 STIG version file it can find locally generates an Ubuntu 18.04 mof file.
 The composite resource merges in the default values for any settings that have a valid range.
+Get/Set-Content is used to remove Carriage Returns (CR) from the mof file, as Linux uses Line Feed (LF) for new lines.
 #>
 configuration UbuntuBaseLine
 {